Introduction

 According to the Humane Society of the United States, 9 BILLION “food animals” are slaughtered for meat ever year in the US.
 This includes cattle, hogs, lambs & sheep, chickens, turkeys, and ducks.
 According to the United States Department of Agriculture, 13,670,000 TONS (that is nearly 14 Million tons) of beef were consumed annually by Americans alone in recent years.
 According to the Global Action Network, 650 millions animals are killed annually in Canada for meat.
 Sadly, meat is a huge industry in North America, and not just the meat that gets consumed by people.

-The so called carcass yield of an animal, containing the edible portions, is only 50-60% of the animal’s live weight.
+The so called carcass yield of an animal, the edible portions, is only 50-60% of the animal’s live weight.
 The rest is waste.
 Millions of tons of bio-hazardous waste.
 Some hides are made into leather or rendered into gelatin.
 Some fat is rendered into tallow and grease or even bio diesel.
 Most of what people do not eat is rendered into meat and bone meal and animal by-product meal to form the basis of commercial pet foods and other animal feeds.

 Commercial pet foods is the other half of the big meat business.
 It is a very profitable spin off from our gluttony for meat and has become an essential service to cope with millions of tons of hazardous waste.
 Think about that the next time your Veterinarian urges you to purchase commercially prepared pet foods, or you are tempted by another pet food advertisement.
 Advocates for commercial pet foods are sponsored by a very large industry to help distribute a waste product which would otherwise bankrupt that industry if it had to pay to dispose of its waste.